Another year in Dover, and with it, more glyphosate.

 Once again, contractors will be spraying herbicides along the curb lines of our downtown area streets, sidewalks and parking areas on or around the first week of June, July, August, and September.

 The city recently informed Non Toxic Dover that, ‘With regard to curb side weed control, we will be continuing with the same vendor used in the prior year.’

-Municipal Pest Management’s bid for option A was chosen, the products listed on the permit are as follows:
+Municipal Pest Management’s bid for option A was chosen in 2016, the products listed on the permit are as follows:

 Roundup Promax (glyphosate)- EPA 524-579 MSDS

 The option chosen for 2017 is not listed on the public bid results.
 After inquiries to the city we have received this statement: “BioSafe is one of the products used by the contractor and their permit application indicates Round Up ProMAx, Rodeo Herbicide and Reward Herbicide for spot application, as needed.”

 BioSafe is the maker of AXXE broad spectrum herbicide, an OMRI certified product.
 Had this been the only product being used this season it would have counted as a large improvement, however, with the other products in use it makes little difference.
 This is not an IPM option, nor is it an organic option.
 None of the bid submissions fit the true definition of IPM nor were they anything resembling organic.
 The bids were essentially all for option A. We are happy to see that another organic herbicide is being trailed, but testing out one each year on a couple of streets is much too slow a pace.
 A more efficient way would be to trial several different alternatives at once, and choose whichever work best.
 The neighboring city of Portsmouth has done this successfully.
 They tried multiple options and found two organic herbicides satisfactory for their needs.